 X-ray diffraction: Powder X-ray diffraction (PXRD) patterns were recorded from 10 to 80° (20) with a step size of 0.02° and a scan time of 2s per step using a D8 Advance Bruker diffractometer (Cu K $\alpha{1,2}$ radiation, LynxEye detector) at room temperature in Bragg-Brentano geometry.
 Finely-ground powder samples were dispersed on silicon wafers from an ethanol mull.
 In situ variable temperature diffraction (VT-XRD) data were collected using a Bruker D8 Advance diffractometer (CuK $\alpha{1,2}$ radiation, Vantec detector) equipped with an HTK1600N Anton Paar furnace.
-Powder samples were deposited on a platinum ribbon from an ethanol mull, and measurements were collected in Bragg-Brentano geometry with the sample under vacuum, from room temperature up to 1600°C in the 2 $\theta$ range 10-120° with a step size of 0.02° and a scan time of 2s per step.
-High-resolution synchrotron powder diffraction (SPD) data were recorded on 11-BM diffractometer at Argonne National Laboratory, U.S.A. in the range of 2 $\theta$ from 1° to 50° with a 0.0001° step size using a wavelength of 0.4578 Å at room temperature.
-Measured powders obtained by crushing one bead for each composition were loaded in glass capillaries with a diameter of 0.3 - 0.5mm.
-Rietveld refinements were performed using TOPAS Academic version 6.
+Powder samples were deposited on a platinum ribbon from an ethanol mull, and measurements were collected in Bragg-Brentano geometry with the sample under vacuum, from room temperature up to 1600°C in the 20 range 10-120° with a step size of 0.02° and a scan time of 2s per step.
+High-resolution synchrotron powder diffraction (SPD) data were recorded on 11-BM diffractometer at Argonne National Laboratory, U.S.A. in the range of 20 from 1° to 50° with a 0.0001° step size using a wavelength of 0.4578 Å at room temperature.
+The measured powders were obtained by crushing one bead for each composition and loading into glass capillaries with a diameter of 0.3 - 0.5mm.
+Rietveld refinements were performed using TOPAS Academic version 6.21

-Thermal analysis: Differential scanning calorimetry (DSC) data was acquired using a Perkin Elmer Setaram MULTI HTC 1600 Thermal Analyzer with a heating rate of 10 °C.min-1 from 30 °C to 1100 °C under air flow.
-Experiments were conducted on glass powders contained in a platinum vessel.
+Thermal analysis: Differential scanning calorimetry (DSC) data were acquired on heating using a Perkin Elmer Setaram MULTI HTC 1600 Thermal Analyzer with a heating rate of 10 °C.min-1 under a constant argon flow (20 cm3 min-1).
+Experiments were conducted on glass powders contained in a platinum vessel, except for x=0.6 which was conducted on a bulk (single bead) sample.